 Connecting Brain Injury and Domestic Violence

-The signs and behaviors associated with brain injury and domestic violence can look very similar – the impact of physical and emotional violence on the body and mind is complex.
+The connection between brain injury and domestic violence is strong but often overlooked – the impact of physical and emotional violence on the body and mind is complex.

 Potential Causes for Brain Injury (BI)